 It is always tempting to attempt to describe any detailed thesis of construction with simplistic labels like "originalist", "literalist", "textualist", or "legalist".
-None of these labels can accurately describe the approach that I have explored this evening, and attempted to place in its strongest light.
+None of these labels can accurately describe the approach that I have explored in this article, and attempted to place in its strongest light.